ARTICLES

 Which is your favorite flower and why?

 For me, every flower holds its own story and beauty - it's difficult to choose just one.
-Each bloom, whether a rose, chrysanthemum, or carnation, represents creativity, dedication, and the hard work of countless growers behind it.
+Whether a rose, chrysanthemum, or carnation, represents creativity, dedication, and the hard work of countless growers behind it.
 What truly inspires me is how flowers can connect people and emotions across cultures and occasions.
 They bring joy, comfort, and celebration into everyday life.
 That universal appeal is what makes our industry so special.

 As someone deeply involved in floriculture, I see every new variety and every successful bloom as a reminder of what's possible when passion meets innovation.
 So rather than a single favorite flower, I'd say my favorite is the spirit of floriculture itself - constantly growing, evolving, and spreading happines.